openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_ingress_design.rst

 database, when an HTTP packet hits the L7 router, the L7 router uses its rules database to determine the endpoint destination (based on the fields content in HTTP header, e.g: HOST_NAME).
-Kuryr will use neutron LBaaS L7 policy capability [3]_ to perform the L7 routing task.
+Kuryr will use neutron LBaaS `L7 policy capability`_ to perform the L7 routing task.